-Once the mattresses are made, they undergo rigorous testing by the Sealy NATA accredited Research and Development Centre.
+Once the mattresses are made, they undergo rigorous testing by the Sealy Research and Development Centre, a NATA accredited testing facility.
 Each mattress must comply with the stringent Australian quality standards.

 This process includes testing the raw material to insure all components of the bedding meet both Sealy’s own as well as the national standards.
 Components undergo an initial series of tests, followed by ongoing testing to ensure consistent performance.
 In addition to the raw materials, Sealy tests the finished product, too.
 Every piece of bedding that leaves manufacturing adheres to benchmarks for durability, comfort and support.

 How do you know when your mattress needs to be replaced?